 - Spicy Version: Add heat with sliced jalapeños, chipotle crema, or a few dashes of your favorite hot sauce.
 You can also stir some chili flakes into the beans or meat mixture for an extra kick.

-Tostada Toppings Ideas
+Beef Tostada Toppings

 Let your toppings reflect your cravings!
 The options are seriously endless.
 Here are some of our favorite fresh garnishes: